alazaroc/blog-web-code/_posts/en/2023-01-30-aws-open-source-tools-environment.md

 ### cloudmapper

-CloudMapper helps you analyze your Amazon Web Services (AWS) environments.
+CloudMapper helps you analyze your Amazon Web Services (AWS) environment.

 Based on Python components.